Maojia-Yao/AI-Coder/readme.txt

 pip install -r requirements.txt

 5.
+Run the following command to migrate the database： python manage.py migrate

+6.
 Run the website:
 python manage.py runserver

-6.
+7.
 Open the browser and access the following URL: http://127.0.0.1:8000/

-7.
+8.
 If you want to view and use the coding, explaining, evaluation and profile pages, you must register and log in.

-8.